hatedabamboo/notes.hatedabamboo.me/docs/about.md

 online notebook came to be.

-You can find my official website [over here](https://hatedabamboo.me) with all the necessary information nad other social links.
+You can find my official website [over here](https://hatedabamboo.me) with all the necessary information and other social links.